AresValley/Artemis-DB/static/185/description.md

 FreeDV Coherent PSK (Also known as FreeDV 700) is a robust Digital Voice mode developed by David Rowe for his FreeDV Digital Voice Software.
+The 14-subcarrier QPSK mode uses pilot symbol assisted coherent PSK, whereas FDMDV uses differential PSK.
+Coherent PSK is more robust against bit errors than differential PSK.
+This mode has 14 subcarriers, but it's actually 7 75bd subcarriers duplicated to form the full 14, so there is strong redundancy.
+The entire system runs at 700 bit/s, using the 700 bit/s Codec 2 voice codec developed by Rowe.

+This mode is currently in active development, so details may change significantly as development continues.